Benson-Gikonyo/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Task 3: Write a script that creates the table force_name on your MySQL server.

 Task 4: Write a script that creates the table id_not_null on your MySQL server.

+Task 5: Write a script that creates the table unique_id on your MySQL server.